Staining, and chipping, and eroding–oh my! Unfortunately, certain foods and beverages can seriously harm your teeth if you aren’t careful.

 - Exceedingly Hard Foods – Avoid chewing ice or other hard substances.
 Although you might think that ice is safe because it has no sugar or dye, the crunchiness of ice can seriously damage your enamel, leaving you with an open cavity that needs to be filled immediately.

 - Acidic Foods – Highly acidic foods, such as sour candies and citrus, break down tooth enamel.
 This, in turn, allows for exposure to other substances, such as sugars and bacteria.
-When sugars and bacteria get into crevices or cracks in teeth, your teeth begin to decay.
+When sugar and bacteria get into crevices or cracks in teeth, your teeth begin to decay.

 - Sugar – We all know that sugar is bad for your teeth.
 Still, we won’t ask you to cut out sugar entirely, just cut back on your sugar intake.
 Save your sugary treats and only consume them once a day or less.
 To further protect your teeth, brush after eating sugary foods.